skills/introduction-to-git/.github/steps/1-step.md

 ### ⌨️ Activity: Open the sample project

 To start practicing Git, let's first open a pre-configured development environment and explore the sample project.

-> [!IMPORTANT]
-> This exercise teaches Git usage, not Git installation.
-> Since there are many computer configurations, we recommend the official [Git site](https://git-scm.com) for installation guides.

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.